groq/groq-frontend-base/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You’re free to use and modify this code for your own purposes.
+You're free to use and modify this code for your own purposes.

 ---